ImageMagick/Usage-Markdown/distorts/affine/index.md

 [![\[IM Output\]](affine_expand.png)](affine_expand.png) [![\[IM Output\]](affine_shrink.png)](affine_shrink.png)

-Note that the image are scaled to produce a simular result as "`-resize`", but are not limited to whole pixel boundaries.
+Note that the image are scaled to produce a similar result as "`-resize`", but are not limited to whole pixel boundaries.
 That is you can have semi-transparent (fuzzy) partial pixels along the edges of the image.
 See [Resize Distort/Affine](../../resize/#distort) for more details.